 Is Puerto Rico the right remote work destination?

-Puerto Rico suits US professionals who earn in dollars and want legitimate tax advantages without leaving domestic jurisdiction.
-It is not a cheap destination — expect mid-tier mainland city pricing for rent, groceries, and dining.
-If you’re chasing Latin American cost arbitrage, you’re on the wrong island.
-If you want legal tax optimization and a Caribbean lifestyle, keep reading.
+Puerto Rico suits US professionals earning in dollars who want legitimate tax advantages without leaving domestic jurisdiction.
+Expect mid-tier mainland city pricing for rent, groceries, and dining — not Latin American cost arbitrage.
+The island runs on Atlantic Standard Time year-round, eliminating daylight saving disruptions and aligning perfectly with East Coast business hours.

-The island runs on Atlantic Standard Time year-round, which eliminates daylight saving disruptions and keeps it perfectly aligned with East Coast business hours.
-The average temperature holds between 80 and 85°F (26 to 29°C) year-round, with afternoon humidity that makes air conditioning a necessity rather than a comfort.
+The average temperature holds between 80 and 85°F (26 to 29°C) year-round, with afternoon humidity that makes air conditioning a necessity, not a comfort.

 Non-US citizens are subject to standard federal immigration laws and must hold an appropriate visa to enter the territory.
-The island does not issue its own independent visas.
+The island does not issue independent visas.
 If you hold a valid US visa status, you can enter Puerto Rico under those same terms.

 digital nomad guide to puerto rico taxes towns reality

 Act 60 operates on a different level.
-It requires 183 days of physical presence on the island per calendar year and confers significant financial rewards: a flat 4% corporate tax rate on export service income and 0% tax on capital gains generated after you establish residency.
-The compliance overhead is real — Act 60 requires an annual charitable donation of at least $10,000 to qualifying local organizations, plus recurring filing fees.
+It requires 183 days of physical presence on the island per calendar year and confers significant rewards: a flat 4% corporate tax rate on export service income and 0% tax on capital gains generated after you establish residency.

 Navigating the local tax portal (SURI) almost always requires a bilingual CPA.
 The administrative interfaces and most municipal tax offices operate in Spanish, and the terminology doesn’t translate cleanly even for fluent Spanish speakers.